Birdwatchers know, the minute a bird feeder is in place, the Eastern Gray Squirrel will most likely be the first visitor.

 In Canada, some have rufous bellies and tails.
 Black phase is common in northern parts of its range.

-During the mating season which is twice a year, December to January and June to July, a type of chasing occurs.
+During the mating season which is twice a year, December to January and late May to July, a type of chasing occurs.

 Their home or nest is a leafy nest located in a cavity or fork of a tree.

 The Female Eastern Gray chooses a male for each liter she has.
 The males do not help in raising or the feeding of the young.

 Males will breed with multiple females during each breeding season, but neither mate for life.

 Cavities suitable for squirrel nests occur most often in older trees, particularly white oaks, elms, sycamores and soft maples.

 These are preferred home sites especially for winter and for nurseries, because they provide good protection from weather and enemies.